A diffusion approach to Stein's method on Riemannian manifolds: Preliminaries

-We assume throughout that $(\M,g)$ is a complete and connected Riemannian manifold without boundary of dimension $m$ and with covariant derivative $D$; $D^i, i>1$ then denote higher orders of $D$.
+We assume throughout that $(\M,g)$ is a complete and connected Riemannian manifold without boundary of dimension $m$ and with covariant derivative $D$; by $D^i, i>1$ we then denote higher orders of $D$.
 We shall denote by $\rho(x,y)$ the Riemannian distance between any two points $x$ and $y$ in $\M$, and by $\d\vol$ the Riemannian volume measure of $(\M,g)$.
 We denote by $T_x(\M)$ the tangent space to $\M$ at $x\in\M$ and by $\TM$ the tangent bundle of $\M$.
+For $k \geq 1$, $\mathcal{C}^k(\M)$ denotes the class of $k$-times continuously differentiable real-valued functions on $\M$, $\mathcal{C}(\M)$ denotes the set of continuous functions, and $\mathcal{C}_0(\M)$ denotes continuous functions vanishing at infinity.
+The Lipschitz constant $C_0(h)$ of a Lipschitz function $h\in\mathcal C(\M)$ is defined as